Comments: 1-15, 16-30, 31-45, 46-60, 61-75, 76-77

 Have a 2000 Grand Prix GT 3.8 L with 100,000 miles, had it since 34, 000 miles.
 I bought it because I owned two Buicks with the same 3.8 engine and ran both over 200,000 with just a few inexpensive repairs, alternators, struts, brake calipers.
 I have only put maintenance into the Grand Prix oil changes battery, brakes, tires, belt and trans flush.
 I live in WI and use fuel system cleaner as recommended, the kind with water remover.
 It starts on the coldest days.
 It's good in snow.
 The light went out in the radio/time display but I did not replace it.
 I am especially impressed with the 3.8 L engine's performance.

-Recently, we had intermittent engine stalling w/no codes or check engine light showing up.
+Recently, we had intermittent engine stalling with no codes or check engine light showing up.
 I researched the problem and took a chance on the crankshaft sensor and had it replaced.
 Luckily, I guessed right and no problems in the last year and a half.
 Right now, 3 out of 4 windows are not working.
 They gradually slide down as you are driving, but you can manually lift them up (so they did not jump the track).
-It would cost us $1800 to fix them right now, so I'm not putting that kind of money into the car (if the driver side ever goes, I'll fix that).
+It would cost us $1800 to fix them right now, so I'm not putting that kind of money into the car (if the driver's side ever goes, I'll fix that).
 I found some cedar shims in the garage and wedged them into the track, which keeps the windows up for now.

 If I compared this car to a 2000 Honda Accord, I'd say I paid pretty much the same amount of money on service as an Accord.
 Don't forget that at about 85-100k, you need to spend about $1200 on timing belt/water pump replacement.
 Gas mileage isn't as good as the Accord, but you're talking about a 3.8L V-6 vs. an I-4 engine (which is the better fuel efficient option in an Accord).